Column: Another socially distanced Newby Awards for 2021 - NewsBreak

 Now that’s the Olympic spirit.

-Unfortunately, the same couldn’t be said of the 2020 Tokyo Games, which were finally held a year late with no fans in the stands and a largely indifferent reception from a city that had little desire to stage a huge sporting event in the midst of a pandemic.
-Get ready for more of the same in a few weeks when Beijing unveils its own COVID Olympics, The Winter Edition.
+Unfortunately, the same couldn’t be said of the 2020 Tokyo Games, which were finally held a year late with no fans in the stands and from a city that had little desire to stage a huge sporting event in the midst of a pandemic.
+Get ready for in a few weeks when Beijing unveils its own COVID Olympics, The Winter Edition.

 TITLETOWN, USA

-Moving to Tampa Bay with his anti-aging pod, Tom Brady guided the Buccaneers to their first Super Bowl title in 18 years — and the seventh championship of an unparalleled career that shows no signs of slowing at 44 years old.
-Brady’s only wobble came when he stepped back on dry land after a raucous boat parade honoring the champs.
+Moving to Tampa Bay with his anti-aging pod, Tom Brady guided the Buccaneers to — and the seventh championship of an unparalleled career that shows no signs of slowing at 44 years old.
+Brady’s only wobble came when after a raucous boat parade honoring the champs.
 That wasn’t the only championship parade on the bay, either.
-The Lightning won their second straight NHL Stanley Cup.
+NHL Stanley Cup.

-Honorable Mention to the Drought Breakers: The Atlanta Braves captured their first World Series title since 1995, while the Milwaukee Bucks snapped a four-decade run without an NBA championship.
+Honorable Mention to the Drought Breakers: The captured their first World Series title since 1995, while the snapped a four-decade run without an NBA championship.

 IN MEMORIAM

 Sports lost two of its greatest champions for social justice in 2021.
-Hank Aaron, who endured racist threats during his pursuit of Babe Ruth’s home run record, passed away in January at the age of 86.
-Lee Elder, the first first Black golfer to play in the Masters, died in November at 87.
+Hank Aaron, who during his pursuit of Babe Ruth’s home run record, passed away in January at the age of 86.
+Lee Elder, the to play in the Masters, died in November at 87.

 They will be sorely missed.
 They will never be forgotten.